 One of the earliest Biblical references to the wilderness of Judea is during the time of Joshua, when the area was said to contain six cities (Beth Arabah, Middin, Secacah, Nibshan, the city of Salt, and En Gedi (Joshua 15:61 - 62)).
 King David fled to this desolate place when his rebellious son Absalom tried to take the throne from him (Psalm 63:1).

 The area considered Judea under the Roman Empire included the areas (or parts thereof) of the ancient Israelite tribes of Benjamin, Simeon, Judah, Ephraim and Dan.
 It included the cities of Bethany, Bethlehem, Emmaus, Ephraim, Hebron, Jericho, and Jerusalem.
-What is commonly referred to as the wilderness in Judea is located on the far eastern side of the province, near the Jordan River and the Dead Sea.
+What is commonly referred to as Judea's wilderness is located on the far eastern side of the province, near the Jordan River and the Dead Sea.
 Under the Romans, it was ruled by Herod the Great from 37 to 4 B.C. then by one of his sons, Herod Archelaus, from 4 B.C. to 6 A.D.

 A wilderness, like the one in Judea, is commonly thought to be a place absent of trees and completely destitute of inhabitants.
 In the New Testament, however, the original Greek word (Eremos, Strong's Concordance #G2048) means a rough and mountainous area that is sparsely settled that does have some forests.
 The type of land is best used as pasture rather than for tilling.
 It was in such the rough terrain of the wilderness that John the Baptist preached repentance to the masses (Matthew 3).